HetaHub/Web-development/web/README.txt

 the class tag to achieve, such as col-md-4 means that occupies 4 columns on medium or above screen, some further functions and styling are put in the css and js file.
 Therefore, no styling are using HTML tags.
-I used album from bootstrap to display the product list in main page, which has thumbnail, name, price, and addToCart button, and it will redirect to product page when clicked, but currently the website is not finished, so all will be directed to a demo product1.html page.
+I used album from bootstrap to display the product list in main page, which has thumbnail, name, price, and addToCart button, and it will redirect to product page when clicked.
 The CSS hover of the shopping list is at the top navigation bar, which is the shopping cart image, when mouse hover it, it will pop a modal to show the shopping list, with input boxes to input quantities and a check out button.
 Because the shopping cart is on the top navigation bar, it should show to all pages, which includes main and product pages.
 In the product page product1.html, there are full image with item name, description, price, and addToCart button.
 Under the navigation bar, there is a hierarchical